krystal-compute/vellox/docs/asgi-frameworks.md

     return vellox(request)
 ```

 None of the framework details are important here.
 The routing decorator, request parameter, and return value of the endpoint method could be anything.
-The `app` instance will be a valid `app` parameter for Mangum so long as the framework exposes an ASGI-compatible interface:
+The `app` instance will be a valid `app` parameter for Vellox so long as the framework exposes an ASGI-compatible interface:

 ```python
 class Application(Protocol):